letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 Substring
 ^^^^^^^^^

-It is possible to process sub strings, for example when working with ``%eventvalue%`` in rules.
+It is possible to process sub strings, for example when working with ``%eventvalue1%`` in rules.

 Usage: ``{substring:<startpos>:<endpos>:<string>}``